UI-Research/mobility-from-poverty/documentation/overview.md

 ## Effective public education

 This metric reflects the average annual learning growth in English/language arts (ELA) among public school students between third grade and eighth grade.
 For the 2015 cohort (students who were in eighth grade in the 2015-16 school year), this measure is the slope of the best fit line of the 2009-10 third grade assessment, the 2010-11 fourth grade assessment, etc. Assessments normed so that a typical third grade assessment would score 3, a typical fourth grade assessment would score 4, etc. Thus, typical learning growth is roughly 1 grade level per year.
-1 indicates a county or metro is learning at an average rate; below 1 is slower than average, and above 1 is faster than average.
+1 indicates a county or city is learning at an average rate or on track with grade level; below 1 is slower than average, and above 1 is faster than average.
 Assessments are state- and year-specific, but the Stanford Education Data Archive (SEDA) has normed these to be comparable over time and space.
 This metric is available at the county level using county level SEDA data and at the city level using school district level SEDA data.

 ### Overview